The 16 Best Healthy Restaurants in Chicago

 Multiple locations; brightwok.com

-When the word healthyish is added to the dictionary, it will include a picture of avocado toast, specifically the version dished out at this Lincoln Park favorite.
+When we think of the word healthyish, a picture of avocado toast comes to mind—specifically the version dished out at this Lincoln Park favorite.
 Served on a soft, chewy homemade English muffin with scallion mascarpone and poached eggs, it’s the perfect intersection of decadent and wholesome.

 Way back in 2008, Protein Bar basically invented the healthyish restaurant genre.
 The fast-casual chain has been keeping busy Chicagoans satisfied ever since with its fast, customizable and, yes, protein-packed smoothies, wraps and salads.